Coomera Connector Stage 1, Coomera to Nerang

 We held a second round of community consultation focusing on Stage 1 in September 2020.
 This consultation gave the community an added opportunity to have their say on key priorities for the project.

-In addition to this, a Coomera Connector (Stage 1) Community Reference Group was established for the business case phase of the project.
+In addition to this, a Coomera Connector Stage 1 Community Reference Group was established for the business case phase of the project.
 The purpose of the Community Reference Group was to gain community input from key resident, business and environmental stakeholders into negotiable aspects of the project.

-As the business case is now finalised, the purpose, scope and objectives of the Community Reference Group is complete.
+As the business case is now finalised, the purpose, scope, and objectives of the Community Reference Group is complete.
 Its input has been valuable in understanding community priorities and has been instrumental in guiding key urban design and environmental elements of the project.

-The urban design elements explored by the Community Reference Group and identified as community priorities were:
+Urban design elements explored by the Community Reference Group and identified as community priorities were:

 - design of noise barriers